rampantula/peppred/README.md

 ## PepPred
 PepPred is a structural similarity prediction program that utilizes sequence information of 9mer peptide antigens and predicted binder HLA alleles to generate structural comparisons of the peptide backbone conformations between two alleles presenting a shared antigen.

+See manuscript for more information on methods and testing results: https://www.biorxiv.org/content/10.64898/2026.05.21.726655v1.full

 Copyright (c) 2026 The Children's Hospital of Philadelphia and Stanford University Licensed for academic and non-commercial use only.
 Commercial use requires a separate license.
 See LICENSE file for details.